-Employment is critical to women’s equality, but women still experience employment discrimination in both obvious and indirect ways.
+Employment is critical to gender equality, but workers still experience sex discrimination at work in both obvious and indirect ways.
+For example:

-- Some women are fired or otherwise penalized for becoming pregnant
+- Some pregnant workers are fired or otherwise penalized for becoming pregnant

-- Some new mothers are not given accommodation in the workplace to express (“pump”) breast milk or to meet other family obligations, such as caring for children or other family members.
+- Some new parents are not given accommodations to meet family obligations, such as caring for children or other family members.

 If you have experienced any of these forms of discrimination, we want to hear from you.
 We are collecting stories to help our advocacy to advance the rights of women workers.
 Please take a few minutes to tell us your story.